 The franchisor owns the brand name, products, and corporate identity, and these are licensed to independent franchisees who carry the risk of local operations.
 Revenue is generated as part of the franchisees’ revenue and orders.
 The franchisees benefit from the usage of well known brands, know-how, and support.

-Learn more about Harley Davidson →
+Learn more about Marriott International →

 How they do it: Renault maintains a large dealership franchise network worldwide, promoting both its main brand (Renault) as well as sub-brands (e.g. Dacia), for example in the UK and Ireland.